Ultimate Turkey Recipe – Frequently Asked Questions

 What size turkey can I cook in my 22" kettle with Slow ‘N Sear?

 - 18-20 pounds for a short stubby bird

 What size turkey can I cook in my 26" kettle with Slow ‘N Sear XL?

 A really, really big one

-Aim for 340° F but anywhere 325° F to 350° F is great.
-Hotter and you may darken the skin a bit more than you want.
-Cooler and your skin may not get as crispy as you'd like.
+Aim for 340° F, but anywhere 325° F to 350° F is great.
+Hotter than that, and you may darken the skin a bit more than you want.
+Cooler, and your skin may not get as crispy as you'd like.

 How should I set up my charcoal?

 Get a 1/2 chimney of coals fully lit.
 Add them to a half chimney of unlit coals already in the charcoal basket.
 Or vice versa.
 Both ways work.
 Keep your bottom vents fully open until your pit temp climbs past 275° F. Then adjust as necessary based on ambient conditions.

 What kind and how much wood should I use?